43 pages 1 hour read

 Overview

 Murder on the Orient Express, first published in 1934, is a mystery by Agatha Christie featuring one of her most famous characters, the Belgian detective Hercule Poirot.
-A locked-room mystery, the entire plot unfolds in a train, the Orient Express, which has become stranded in a snowstorm.
+A locked-room mystery, the novel unfolds in a train, the Orient Express, which has become stranded in a snowstorm.
 Poirot happens to be on the train when a man named Mr. Ratchett is murdered.
 Poirot is called upon to solve the case, and the book follows his investigation.
-He ultimately ties Mr. Ratchett’s murder to 12 of the train’s passengers, revealing that they all conspired to kill the victim: “Ratchett” was a fake name, and the victim was in fact a gangster named Cassetti, who was involved in a famous kidnapping case that touched all 12 passengers.

 Christie, an English writer, lived from 1890 to 1976 and wrote some 66 detective novels and 14 short story collections in her career.
-She has been called the “Queen of Crime,” and many of her books, including Murder on the Orient Express, have become best-sellers.
+She has been called the “Queen of Crime,” and many of her books, like Murder on the Orient Express, have become best-sellers, including Death on the Nile (1937) and And Then There Were None (1939).
 Murder on the Orient Express has multiple film adaptations, the most recent in 2017.
 This guide refers to the 2015 Harper Collins paperback edition.

 Content Warning: The source text contains depictions of murder, death by suicide, death of a child, kidnapping, xenophobia, and racism.